Deepakit/Fuel_Consumption_MPG_Prediction/README.md

 ```
 After, finding out the best parameter we view features importance and found that  features [Weight, Model Year, Horsepower, Displacement, Cylinders] have got the larger number.

-## Result:
-We test our data on three models, Linear Regression, Decision Tree Regressor and Random Forest Regressor and latter was giving us the minimum error.